 Looks Candid but is Posed

 Sometimes a portrait can look candid but is actually a controlled posed portrait.
 In this case, I was telling my subject what and when to do it.
+I have example of both candid and posed in this Kids Gallery.

-To answer my question above you can always do some posed and some candid.
+To answer my question above, you can always do some posed and some candid.
 It usually works best to do the posed portraits first and candid second.
 If you ever have any questions please feel free to contact me on the form below.